-The RISE Recreational Program is, at heart, a community-based program, with teams formed from numerous geographic locations, including: West University, Bellaire, River Oaks, Braeswood Place, Meyerland, Westbury, Sugar Land, First Colony, Missouri City, Sienna Plantation and Pearland.
-RISE Recreational provides a fun, safe, instructional soccer experience for players that are new to soccer and trying to build their individual technical skills.
+The RISE Recreational Program is, at heart, a community-based program, with teams formed from numerous geographic locations, including: West University, Bellaire, River Oaks, Braeswood Place, Meyerland, Westbury, Sugar Land, First Colony, Missouri City, and Sienna Plantation.
+RISE Recreational provides a fun, safe, soccer experience for players that are new to soccer and/or trying to build their individual technical skills.
 The RISE Recreational curriculum focuses on individual skill development, building confidence in players, and maximizing creativity by allowing players to learn the game gradually in a fun, stress free and engaging environment

 RISE RECREATIONAL PLAYER FUNDAMENTALS: